Eric Guliford

-Eric Andre Guliford (born October 25, 1969) is an American former professional football wide receiver.
-He played five seasons in the National Football League (NFL) and four seasons in the Canadian Football League (CFL).
-He was selected by the Carolina Panthers in the 1995 NFL expansion draft.
+Eric Andre Guliford (born October 25, 1969) is an American former professional football player who was a wide receiver for five seasons in the National Football League (NFL) and four seasons in the Canadian Football League (CFL).
+He played college football for the Arizona State Sun Devils and was selected by the Carolina Panthers in the 1995 NFL expansion draft.

 1993

-In 1993, as a rookie free agent who made the Minnesota Vikings roster, he entered a game vs the Green Bay Packers with 14 seconds left and the Vikings trailing by 2 from midfield and managed to get wide open down the right sideline where Jim McMahon found him all alone for a 45-yard pass that he caught, going out of bounds at the 5 yard line to set up a game winning field goal by Fuad Reveiz with six seconds left.
+In 1993, as a rookie free agent who made the Minnesota Vikings roster, he entered a game vs the Green Bay Packers with 14 seconds left and the Vikings trailing by 1 from midfield and managed to get wide open down the right sideline where Jim McMahon found him all alone for a 45-yard pass that he caught, going out of bounds at the 5 yard line to set up a game winning field goal by Fuad Reveiz with six seconds left.